LadyAleena/site/files/lib/readme.md

 [**Random**](Random): These modules started out as helpers to my [character mutations generator](RPG/CharacterMutation.pm), but it has since grown to include generators for many many more things.
 It includes a [readme](Random/readme.md) for more information.

-[Util](Util): These modules are almost all helpers for my site and are very specific to my needs.
-There are not many in here that I would want to share.
-Those I may want to share would need new names.
+[Util](Util): These modules are all helpers for my site.
+I may want to share them, but they would need new names.

 ### Modules not in use on my site